26/04/2022

 Why the “architect as developer” role is key

 As Ryan explains, real-estate development is typically a high-risk, complex undertaking involving a multitude of professionals.
-These professionals are pieced together to carry out purposeful tasks and activities in a staged, time-conscious manner.
+These professionals come together to carry out purposeful tasks and activities in a staged, time-conscious manner.
 The design and building process is both intrinsic and complex.

 Typically, the architect’s role is to lead and develop the project design in collaboration with the so-called ‘design team’.
 Ultimately, the team bring the brief to life through design.
 Furthermore, the design team play a key supporting role to the contractor through the construction phases.